 Cogta has advised us to clean our accounts and ensure that everything is order, perform a supplementary valuation roll which will correct and reconcile the billing system against the valuation roll.
 After this exercise a meeting with the representatives of ITB will take place and form their we hope to get an amicable solution.
 Debt impairment is calculated using the following basis, the assumption is that the account which is dormant is less likely that it will be settled under the current collection conditions.
 We also exclude all debtors with credit balances when calculating the provision.
 Provision for Bad debt is therefore calculated using the collection rate of 65% for debt within 90 days and 20% for any debt older than 90 days for all services with an exception of Electricity.
-With regards to Electricity the assumption is that 90% of the debt older than 90 days is still collectable.
+With regards to Electricity the assumption is that 90% of the debt older than 90 days is still collectable Ingonyama Trust Board has been fully provided as the matter was unsuccessful in a court of law.